 Grammar is like math.
 No one ever mastered the concept of solving for X by studying it one day and then never talking about it again.
 Grammar is a concept that needs to be explored day after day, year after year, with scaffolding and differentiation to ensure success.

 Many adults who had a strong grammar background when they were in school but who have not been in a classroom for over a decade can still identify grammar rules and can explain why a comma follows a dependent clause.
 For the majority of students, the instructional approach determines whether or not kids remember what we teach them.

 Again, this applicability complaint is common with math.
 Just the other day, I was making a cup of coffee.
 In order to figure out how many grams of coffee I needed per ounce of water, I had to cross multiply using fractions.

 Grammar is a life skill as well.
 Students need grammar to:

-- apply for college (it looks pretty bad to have fragments on an admission application)
+- apply for college (it’s frowned upon to have errors on an admission application)

 - succeed in college (by writing essays and giving speeches that are not wrought with grammatical mistakes)